Please use this link to submit petitions to Dean’s Exemption Committee. See below for details.

 - Any other pertinent information that will help the Committee to understand the circumstances of your request.

-- Alert your academic advisor that they will be asked to write a letter supporting your request.
+- Alert your academic advisor that they will be asked to write a letter supporting or commenting on your request.
 The Committee cannot consider requests without advisor approval.

 - Alert your course instructor that they will be asked to write a letter of support if you are requesting to Add or Drop a course after the deadline.
 The Committee cannot approve requests to Add a class without permission from the instructor.

-Submission of the student letter will trigger a request to the academic advisor (and course instructor if appropriate) to provide a letter of support.
+Submission of the student request will trigger a request to the academic advisor (and course instructor if appropriate) to provide a letter of support.

 If you have questions, please e-mail email@example.com or call 814-332-2357.